The Novus Compo

 The Monthly Invitational Compo

-Now defunct, MIC was an old tracker-music compo that I used to run several years ago.
-I keep the song links updated,
+Also now defunct, MIC was an old tracker-music compo that I used to run several years ago.
+There's still some great music there, so feel free to browse.

 Modland